 Further more, we needed quite a bit of time and equipment to pull this off, so “hit & run” was not an option and neither was asking.
 So we went with the fake permission strategy.
 I had someone send a very convincing SMS that basically said “This message is to certify that AFK has received permission to paint this wall…bla,bla,bla… Good luck tonight.
 Please send pictures of the finished work.”

 About 15 minutes later a police car came to a screeching stop across the street.
 One officer jumped out and another came running from another direction, shouting at me to come down from the ladder and remove my mask.
-We managed to calm with the permission explanation and then showed them an image of how the piece would look when finished.
+We managed to calm the situation with the “permission” explanation, and then showed them an image of how the piece would look when finished.
 This changed the tone and they expressed their appreciation for the unfinished piece so far.
 We chatted for a while, before we were instructed to let them know in advance next time we would be working a night shift on the street, and they took my real name just in case there were any problems…

 I continued working for a while before the first security guard re-appeared again.
 He was reluctant to disturb us, but had been instructed by his colleague (watching from the security camera) to find out who we were and who had given us permission.
 We explained that this information was confidential, but could be requested from the director of DPS in the morning.
 Unsatisfied with this answer, he left none-the-less.
 Figuring our luck had worn thin, we packed up and got out of there before the work was finished.